Using Stop And Reverse Orders for Trade Management

-A stop and reverse order, sometimes called an SAR, is a type of stop loss order that exits the current trade you're involved in and either simultaneously or immediately thereafter enters a new trade in the opposite direction.
-Stop and reverse orders combine elements of trade management and risk management, and they're used in place of regular stop loss orders when possible.
+A stop and reverse order, sometimes called a SAR, is a type of stop-loss order that exits the current trade you're involved in and either simultaneously or immediately thereafter enters a new trade in the opposite direction.
+Stop and reverse orders combine elements of trade management and risk management, and they're used in place of regular stop-loss orders when possible.
 They're not always available, but you can achieve the same end result in other ways when necessary.

 The Purpose of a Stop Loss Order

 First, it helps to understand stop-loss orders and how they work.
 These orders are placed with a broker to take a certain action, either buy or sell when a stock achieves a certain price.
 You can place them in advance to limit your risk if a price tanks at a time when you're unaware of the shift.

 Your associated risk is correlated with the stop loss price you set.
 For example, if you place a stop-loss order at 20 percent less than what you paid for the stock, the most you'll lose on that investment is 20 percent.

 Compare this to the other alternative.
 The stock tanks to 50 percent below what you paid for it without your knowledge so you have no opportunity to act and sell to mitigate your loss.

 Stop and reverse orders are effectively an extension of stop-loss orders.
 They're used when a trader wants to quickly reverse his position, hence the name.
 For example, if a trader is in a long trade and he wants to exit that long trade and enter a short trade at the same price, he would use a stop and reverse order.